The Oldest House Museum Wedding Photography Guide

 Time Your Ceremony for Golden Hour

-Embrace the Outdoor Setting
+Embrace the Open-Air Setting

 Work with the Architecture